qmk/qmk_firmware/docs/breaking_changes.md

 ## When is the next Breaking Change?

-The next Breaking Change is scheduled for August 25, 2024.
+The next Breaking Change is scheduled for November 24, 2024.

 ### Important Dates